At Technology For Living, we work with our members to identify and develop resources they need to live independently, safely and well.

 Ameriphone: Erasing Telephone Numbers

-Clients of Technology for Living are sometimes in a position where they may not need to wait for Technology for Living technicians to service faulty equipment.
-A few videos below may help our clients to help themselves by troubleshooting their equipment when something is amiss.
+Members of Technology for Living are sometimes in a position where they may not need to wait for Technology for Living technicians to service faulty equipment.
+A few videos below may help our members to help themselves by troubleshooting their equipment when something is amiss.

 GEWA: Low Battery Alarm